They Like Us Politically Angry

 I hate Trump’s commitment to an “us vs. them” America, and how division is intentionally cultivated and rewarded.

-Chronic exposure to threat increases stress hormones and narrows cognitive flexibility.
-Anger feels clarifying, but neurologically, it’s constricting.
-The more activated we stay, the worse we get at complex thinking, collaboration, and empathy.
+A nervous system in constant threat mode loses nuance.
+Anger feels clarifying, but it actually shrinks how we think.
+The more activated we stay, the worse we get at complex problem-solving, collaboration, and empathy.
 Everything becomes urgent.
 Everything becomes binary.
 A permanent red alert.
 A doom-spiral.

 I could live in that rage.
 I could let it sharpen me into something perpetually reactive.